rjcrash/exercises/README.md

 # exercises
  Repository is made for exercise and testing.
+ Conflict Created.